eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 ## Filtering / Restricting Output

 !!! caution
     The generated output files can become quite large.
 To write [gzipped](https://en.wikipedia.org/wiki/Gzip) output files, simply name the output file with an `.gz` extension.
+You can also write [CSV or Parquet output](../../TabularOutputs.md).

 ### Restricting the set of vehicles that generate output
 Output can be restricted to specific vehicle types or vehicle ids by [controlling the set of vehicles that are equipped](../../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices)   with the **fcd**-device.
 The following example restricts output to a